Partial borrowing and borrowed parts

 // b is immutably borrowed to result here

-The result of type RefStruct
+The result of type RefStruct shares read-only reference refb.
+That means it immutably borrows refb.

-As a consequence result
+As a consequence result immutably borrows b.

-is frozen after result
+Consequently b is frozen after result is iniatialized.

 function initRefStruct (refb: int32) returns RefStruct shares refb